pangenome/odgi/docs/rst/commands/odgi_similarity.rst

 | Consider the N-th occurrence of the delimiter specified with **-D, --delim** to obtain the
   group identifier.
 Specify 1 for the 1st occurrence (default)."

+| **-d, --distances**
+| Provide distances (dissimilarities) instead of similarities.
+  Outputs an additional column with the Euclidean distance.

 Threading
 ---------